A Lagrangian Perspective on the Growth of Midlatitude Storms: The Lagrangian response to baroclinicity

-To further study the anomalies in the MS-EGR relation, the MS is decomposed into GT and Lagrangian Growth Rate (LGR), defined as the actual average rate of intensification during the growth stage, as measured by the tracking algorithm.
-For cyclones, the LGR is better correlated with EGR (0.88, Fig.~\ref{fig:prop_corr}b) than the MS, especially for high EGR (0.40 for the top 20\% of EGR values).
-The linear relation between EGR and LGR shows that, in Earth's climate, the growth rate calculated by linear baroclinic instability models \citep[e.g.,][]{charney1947,Eady1949,Phillips1954} predicts well the actual Lagrangian growth of cyclones.
+To explain the non-monotonic behavior of the MI-BC relation, the MI is decomposed into GT and LGR, defined as the actual average rate of intensification during the growth stage, as measured by the tracking algorithm: